 Since we have a location in both Melbourne and Sydney, we make it easy for you to better serve Australian-based customers.
 Send us your inventory, and from there, Australian orders can be picked, packed, and shipped domestically (plus international shipping).

-ShipBob will walk you through the process of sending freight to our Australian fulfillment center.
+ShipBob will walk you through the process of sending freight to our Australian fulfilment centre.
 We’ll work with your current carrier or freight partners, or you can leverage ShipBob’s relationships with cross-border freight specialists.

 “It’s so helpful knowing that we have the options to expand so easily.
-We know that we can compare markets simply, and because ShipBob has already set up multiple fulfillment centers in various countries, it’s a simple choice.
+We know that we can compare markets simply, and because ShipBob has already set up multiple fulfilment centres in various countries, it’s a simple choice.
 We don’t need to compare the logistics as intensely.”